• Skip to main content

 Carrie E. Bushman

 Carrie is tenacious, energetic, and effective in the protection of employer and management rights and interests.
-In her labor and employment law practice, she is particularly known for her work in prevailing wage and apprenticeship law, traditional labor law, labor arbitration, wage and hour law, wrongful termination, sexual harassment prevention training, and other employment discrimination matters.
+In her labor and employment law practice, she is particularly known for her work in prevailing wage and apprenticeship law, wage and hour law, wrongful termination, and other employment discrimination matters.
 She also advises employers on a variety of personnel matters, including family and medical leave issues, disability accommodation, employee handbooks, background checks, drug testing, discipline and terminations.
 Read More

 Carrie E. Bushman / December 12, 2022